ngs-lang/ngs/readme.md

 		* Shortcut key to define object type.
 Example `curl [SHORTCUT_KEY_PRESSES]` -> menu with object types -> remember the selection.
-		* Use same format for learned and pre-defined arguments, allowing easy adding to the ze package and interchange between people.
+		* Use same format for learned and pre-defined arguments, allowing easy adding to the shell package and interchange between people.
 			* The format (future feature, low priority) will include version detection and which switches are supported in which versions.
 			* The format will include how to do completion for specific arguments.